 The research and experimentation tax credit, also known as the research and development (R&D) tax credit provides cash incentives for companies conducting R&D in the U.S. The credit was designed to encourage research and development in companies of all sizes, across many industries.

-For thirty-five years, Congress, and many states, have encouraged technically innovative companies to take research and development tax credits.
+Since 1981, Congress, and many states, have encouraged technically innovative companies to take research and development tax credits.
 Large companies have long-established programs to take advantage of these credits.
 Small and mid-size companies have often failed to get their fair share.

 Since 2001, the IRS has continued to issue regulations that make it easier for a broader array of companies to qualify their activities as R&D. In late 2015, Congress made the R&D credit permanent and provided two tax benefits for eligible small businesses.

 Today a company that is using some form of technology, such as engineering, to develop its products, services or manufacturing skills, is likely to qualify for R&D tax credits.
 Companies do not need patents or even an R&D department to qualify.
 In fact, the IRS continues to expand the definition of qualifying R&D. Companies are being encouraged to do their R&D in the U.S. and take these credits.
 Many states follow the federal R&D regulations and provide significant additional credit against state tax liability.